North Carolina Registered Agent

 Yes.
 Annual report filings are required by the North Carolina Secretary of State.
 In order to maintain business compliance in NC, companies must adhere to their annual report deadline, which varies by entity type.
 Annual reports for NC LLCs are due by April 15.
 The deadline for NC corporations falls on the 15th day of the 4th month of the entity’s fiscal year.

-When you hire Registered Agents Inc., we’ll keep track of these deadlines for you.
-We send digital notifications for NC businesses to use as annual report reminders.
+When you hire Registered Agents Inc., we’ll keep track of these deadlines for you and will file your annual report for free.
+All you pay is the state fee.